Iron County Historical Society

 Welcome to the Iron County Historical Society

 Since 1974, the Iron County Historical Society has been dedicated to preserving, protecting and sharing the rich history of Iron County, Missouri and its people.
 Through our museum, publications, programs and outreach, we can help you discover this rich history and help you with researching your own family's history.
 If you are already a member of the society, you can log-on by clicking on the Members Only link.
 If you are not already a member, we would encourage you to join us and help us to share our rich heritage with future generations.
 Check out our Coming Events page to keep up with the latest on upcoming historical society events and use our Blog page to get the very latest on historical society news, the latest information on changes to the website and information to assist you in researching your Iron County and other ancestors.
 Our museum is located inside the Arcadia Valley Chamber of Commerce Visitors Center (and AMTRAK Station) on Missouri State Highway 21 in Arcadia, Missouri.
-We are currently open on Fridays and Saturdays from 10 a.m. to 4 p.m. and from 1 p.m. to 4 p.m. on Sundays.
+We are currently open on Thursday through Saturdays from 10 a.m. to 4 p.m. and from 1 p.m. to 4 p.m. on Sundays.
+Beginning on November 1, 2025, we will return to our Winter Hours, Fridays and Saturdays from 10 a.m. to 4 p.m. and from 1 p.m. to 4 p.m. on Sundays.

 Miners in Front of Pilot Knob Iron Mine, 1919

-We hope you can join us for our July Quarterly Meeting on Sunday, July 20, 2025, at 2p.m. at the First Presbyterian Church of Ironton located at the corner of Reynolds and Knob streets in Ironton.
-Tami White will be our special guest and will present a program on the history of the Mina Sauk Chapter of the GFWC (General Federation of Women’s Clubs).
+We hope you can join us for our Annual Meeting on Sunday, April 19, 2026, at 2p.m. at the First Presbyterian Church of Ironton located at the corner of Reynolds and Knob streets in Ironton.